 Codes of Conduct of Group entities

-The corporate entity Crédit Agricole S.A. has thus adopted a General Code of Conduct that incorporates, inter alia, a specific anti-corruption component pursuant to its obligations under Sapin II on the prevention of corruption and influence peddling.
+The Crédit Agricole S.A. corporate entity has thus adopted a general Code of Conduct, which also includes a specific "anti-corruption" section in application of the obligations from Sapin II, relating to the prevention of corruption and influence peddling.

-To view the Crédit Agricole S.A.
-Code of Conduct (updated in August 2021), click here.
+View Crédit Agricole S.A.'s Code of Conduct (updated in August 2021) click here: